Find a current club that interests you.

 The mission of a Toastmasters club is to provide a mutually supportive and positive learning environment in which every individual member has the opportunity to develop oral communication and leadership skills, which in turn foster self-confidence and personal growth.
 Through this mission, each Toastmaster gains a clear understanding of the club’s purpose, and the organization as a whole benefits from a shared set of values and goals.

 Model UN of MIIS will provide members with an opportunity to practice and showcase their professional skills, develop social and professional networks, and demonstrate the abilities of MIIS students to a larger academic community.

 Peace Corps Club

-This is a place for all RPCVs, Fellows, and students considering Peace Corps to join together as a Peace Corps community to exchange experiences, thoughts, and organize events promoting the Third Goal.
+This is a place for all RPCVs, fellows, and students considering Peace Corps to join together as a Peace Corps community to exchange experiences, share thoughts, and organize events promoting the Third Goal.

 The Climbing Club serves to unite the Institute climbing community of all levels.
 Experienced members serve as encouraging mentors for novice climbers.
 The club offers a supportive space where climbers of all backgrounds can hold each other accountable for getting outdoors during busy academic moments and growing together through a mutual love of the sport.

 Dancing is one way for unwinding from grad school work and staying in shape.
 We gather once a week to try different dancing Western and Eastern styles and techniques.
 All MIIS students are welcome to participate.

 The Futbol Club (aka the Globadores) is a competitive soccer team that is made up of students of the Institute in Monterey, California.
 Players come from all over the world to be a part of the "Globadores" MIIS soccer team.
 The team plays in the Monterey Peninsula Soccer League during fall and spring semesters.
 Games take place Sundays at Pacific Grove High School in Pacific Grove (a 10-minute car ride from campus) and are great social and school pride activities.